2025-07-16

 2. Bow Weight (Mass Weight)

 The total weight of the bow affects both fatigue and shooting stability.
-A slightly heavier bow (1.4–1.8 kg) often provides better balance and reduced hand shock, ideal for target shooting.
+A slightly heavier bow (3.1–4.0 lbs) often provides better balance and reduced hand shock, ideal for target shooting.

 However, smaller-framed individuals may find heavier bows tiring.
-If the bow exceeds 2 kg, it may hinder learning due to muscle fatigue or instability.
+If the bow exceeds 4.4lbs, it may hinder learning due to muscle fatigue or instability.

 Bow-Weight